 Complete and Shareable Feedback

-Upon completion, the user views earned badges, a skills graph, demonstrated soft skills, strengths, and areas for improvement, along with practical tips based on their performance.
-The platform also automatically generates a personalized certificate with this information for sharing on social media.
+Upon completion, the user sees earned badges, skills chart, demonstrated soft skills, strengths, and areas for improvement, along with practical tips based on their performance.
+The platform also automatically generates a personalized certificate with this information to share on social media.

 Concrete Results

-The company managed to scale the customer base without proportionally increasing the team.
+The company managed to scale its customer base without proportionally increasing the team.

 Learnings